-If buying trophies locally, contact local trophy shops; ask about lead time for ordering trophies, cost, etc. (and add to this schedule below where appropriate).
-If ordering from TI, place order.
-1st and 2nd place Evaluation Contest, 1st and 2nd place Humorous Speech Contest and Toastmaster of the Year trophy/plaque.
-If NOT, remember you CAN'T use the TM logo or even the name Toastmasters.
-You can say "Speech Contest" or "Evaluation Contest."
+If buying trophies locally, contact local trophy shops; ask about lead time for ordering trophies, cost, etc. (and add to this timeline where appropriate).
+Remember you CAN'T use the Toastmasters logo or even the name Toastmasters.
+You can say "Speech Contest" or "Table Topics" or "Evaluation Contest."
 It's up to the DEC to determine each year how much financial help the District will provide for trophies.
 More trophy information is listed later under "Other Good Advice."